manasdhokar/cynaptics2026/README.md

 * **Optimization Phase:** Introducing a Cosine Decay scheduler to further "polish" the final weights.
 * **Regularization Ablation:** Testing the impact of Weight Decay (0.1) vs. the current zero-decay baseline.
 * Adding rotatory positional embeddings

+* Please do not mind the comments since they are for my understanding.